Supporting Your Student Through Stress in College

 If your student was being treated for mental health concerns before starting college and would like to continue receiving support as they transition to APU, call the counseling center—or have your child call—prior to arriving on campus.
 “We would love to take time to talk about the best ways to support your student on or off campus with the plethora of therapy resources in this community,” Lacy said.

-Lacy reminds parents of the solid foundation they have put in place over the years.
+Lacy reminds family members of the solid foundation they have put in place over the years.
 “Parents can rest well and can be proud of their children, knowing they have raised their son or daughter to succeed in the world independently and to positively impact the world for Christ,” she said.

 Would you like more information about Azusa Pacific University’s resources for stress in college?
 Call the University Counseling Center at (626) 815-2109 or stop by the office in Magnolia Court next to the Student Health Center if you’re on campus.